Large Language Model Evaluation via Matrix Nuclear-Norm: Introduction

-To tackle this challenge, we propose a novel evaluation metric called Matrix Nuclear-Norm.
-This metric effectively measures predictive discriminability and captures output diversity, serving as an upper bound for the Frobenius norm and providing a convex approximation of the matrix rank.
-Furthermore, we enhance the Matrix Nuclear-Norm by employing the \(L_{1,2}\text{-norm}\) to approximate the nuclear norm, addressing stability issues during evaluation across multiple classes.
-This approach enables an efficient assessment of a model's compression capabilities and redundancy elimination abilities, streamlining the evaluation process.
-Notably, the Matrix Nuclear-Norm achieves a computational complexity of \(O(n^2)\), a significant improvement over Matrix Entropy’s \(O(n^3)\).
-This reduction facilitates faster evaluations, making the Matrix Nuclear-Norm a practical choice for large-scale models while maintaining accuracy.
+Current compression metrics like \citet{wei2024large}'s Matrix Entropy analyze output representations but face scalability limits due to $O(n^3)$ SVD complexity \citep{kung1983state,zhang2015singular}.
+To address this, we propose a novel metric called Matrix Nuclear-Norm.
+This metric measures predictive discriminability and output diversity, serving as an upper bound for the Frobenius norm and providing a convex approximation of the matrix rank.
+We enhance the Matrix Nuclear-Norm by using the \(L_{1,2}\text{-norm}\) to approximate the nuclear norm, improving stability across multiple classes.
+This approach efficiently assesses a model's compression capabilities and redundancy elimination, streamlining evaluation.
+The Matrix Nuclear-Norm has a computational complexity of \(O(n^2)\), a significant improvement over Matrix Entropy’s \(O(n^3)\).
+This optimization achieves $>8\times$ acceleration in evaluation speed for large models while preserving reliability.

+To validate the Matrix Nuclear-Norm, we conducted preliminary experiments on two language models of different sizes.
+Results showed a consistent decrease in Matrix Nuclear-Norm values as model size increased, indicating enhanced compression capabilities.
+We also performed inference experiments on benchmark datasets, AlpacaEval \citep{dubois2024length} and Chatbot Arena \citep{chiang2403chatbot}, covering diverse language generation tasks.
+These benchmarks provide a comprehensive assessment of model inference performance.
+Our findings confirm that the Matrix Nuclear-Norm accurately measures model compression capabilities and ranks models based on performance, demonstrating its reliability and efficiency.
+Our empirical investigations yield the following insights: